Emergency Support Scheme

 - any repair to Council property

-- a medical, surgical, optical, aural or dental item or service (needs under all of these headings can be provided free of charge by the National Health Service, if you are getting Income Support, income-based Jobseeker’s Allowance, Employment and Support Allowance (income-related), or Pension Credit)
+- a medical, surgical, optical, aural or dental item or service (needs under all of these headings can be provided free of charge under the National Health Service, if you are getting Income Support, income-based Jobseeker’s Allowance, Employment and Support Allowance (income-related), or Pension Credit)

 - work related expenses